-Working through their volunteer base, National Societies act as an important bridge between communities and decision makers, supporting communities to better understand and act on risks, enhancing knowledge and skills to assess and undertake measures to reduce and prevent risks throughout the preparedness, early warning early action, response and recovery continuum, thereby strengthening their resilience.
+Working through their volunteer base, National Societies act as an important bridge between communities and decision makers, supporting communities to better understand and act on risks, enhancing knowledge and skills to assess risks and dimensions of resilience and undertake measures to reduce and prevent risks throughout the preparedness, early warning early action, response and recovery continuum, thereby strengthening their resilience.
 This includes addressing through community led action the different impacts shocks and stresses can have on diverse groups, taking into account gender, age and disability.
 Building on the Early Warning Early Action / Forecast-based Financing initiatives and partnerships with governments and stakeholders, we will also systematically develop our capacities and increasingly act early based on climate/ weather forecasts and risk analysis.
 We will work with partners to minimize the impact from extreme events on the most vulnerable groups through fast release of funds and effective predefined measures.
 Furthermore, we will work towards institutionalizing Forecast-based Financing into wider disaster risk management and sector-specific policies and plans, including mapping of roles and responsibilities of key actors using impact lens.
+We will also work towards a greener, more resilient and inclusive recovery from COVID-19 building on past investment in DRR and shaping of new investment that benefits the communities most at-risk in the face of disasters and crises.